Chapter OneThe House Used Otherwise

 “That may be.
 But I did not come into it blind.”

 The rain came harder then, soft at first, then steady enough to send men reaching for canvas.
 Horses shook themselves.
 Someone called for the next wagon to come up.
-The day resumed.

 All morning she moved through the yard as if she belonged to work more than to company.
 She helped her father with the sacks, checked the team, tied a canvas tighter than the man beside her had tied it, and once stepped away from two women talking near the house because a child had come too close to the race.